leenathomas01/The-Continuity-Problem/the-continuity-problem.md

 None of these require consciousness.
 None require qualia.
 None require "feeling" anything at all.

-A system can exhibit all five properties while being completely "dark" inside — no experience, no inner life, no phenomenal awareness whatsoever.
+A system can exhibit all five properties while being completely "dark" inside - no experience, no inner life, no phenomenal awareness whatsoever.

 *This is not a claim that such systems currently exist, but that the architectural path to them does not require solving the consciousness question.*

-**The dangerous sequence is actually:**
+**The governance-relevant sequence is actually:**

 ```
 Persistence → Memory → Preferences → Agency → Risk